Chart Color Schemes

 Redlynch's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Redlynch.
+Analysis of health metrics indicates strong performance across Redlynch.

-AreaSearch's assessment indicates low prevalence of common health conditions across both young and old age cohorts.
-The rate of private health cover is approximately 53% of the total population (~6,006 people), leading that of the average SA2 area.
-The most common medical conditions are mental health issues impacting 6.9% of residents and arthritis affecting 5.5%.
-A total of 76.8% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
-Redlynch has 10.9% of residents aged 65 and over (1,226 people), which is lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors are above average, with national rankings broadly in line with the general population.
+AreaSearch's assessment shows low prevalence of common health conditions among both young and old age cohorts.
+Private health cover is approximately 53% of the total population (~5,993 people), slightly higher than the average SA2 area.
+The most prevalent medical conditions are mental health issues (6.9%) and arthritis (5.5%), with 76.8% of residents reporting no medical ailments compared to 67.6% across Regional Qld.
+Redlynch has 10.5% of residents aged 65 and over (1,179 people), lower than the 20.4% in Regional Qld.
+Health outcomes among seniors are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health